itdev161-fa2019/Jeff-Cate-p2/README.md

 This app will act as a todo list.

-It will allow users add and delete items.
+It will allow users add and delete list items.

-It will use a shared post list, but will only display or delete items created by the current user.
+It will use a shared post collection , but will only display or delete items created by the current user.